allbecauseyoutoldmeso/CV/README.md

 ## Extracurricular

 **WWOOFing**
-I have volunteered extensively as a <a href="http://wwoof.net">Willing Worker On Organic Farms</a> in Italy, Spain and Morrocco.
+I've volunteered extensively as a <a href="http://wwoof.net">Willing Worker On Organic Farms</a> in Italy, Spain and Morrocco.
 **Travel**
 Past and future!
 **Reading**